juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Typically there'll be 3 pullbacks
 	* Take profit along the third push
 	* let the remaining run higher
-	* If the stock breaks the high of the second push, sell the shares
+	* If the stock breaks half of the morning spike, sell the position
 * Requirement
 	* Low float
 	* Low market cap(<100M unless it's a biotech company)